If you think that a friend or loved one might be suicidal, you need to take action. Always take suicidal threats seriously.

 1. Talk to Your Friend

-Ask your friend if he or she is thinking about suicide.
+- Ask your friend if they are thinking about suicide.
 Be direct.
 Contrary to what you might assume, you can't make someone suicidal by asking about it.

 - Try to stay supportive and not judgmental.

-Ask your friend if he or she has a specific plan in mind.
+- Ask your friend if they have a specific plan in mind.
 When people have settled on a specific means of committing suicide, they're at higher risk.

 2. Get Help

-- If you think your friend is in danger, stay with him or her if you can.
+- If you think your friend is in danger, stay with them if you can.
 Don'tleave a suicidal person alone.